Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \subsection{Removal of Constants and Function Symbols in Rule Bodies}

-The programs produced by the relevance analysis and/or the magic sets transformation can be used to answer a query, but the explicit treatment of equality can still make this process inefficient.
-As we explained in Section~\ref{sec:motivation}, the main objective of our work is to optimise the input dependencies so that they can be evaluated without any simulation of equality, and the respective evaluation produces only consequences relevant to the query.
-Towards this goal, we next present two final transformations that bring the resulting program into a form that allows for such an evaluation style.
+The programs produced by the relevance analysis and/or the magic sets transformation can be used to answer a query, but treating $\equals$ as an ordinary predicate can make this process inefficient.
+As we explained in Section~\ref{sec:answering:overview}, the main objective of our work is to optimise the input dependencies so that they can be evaluated with `true' equality.
+Towards this goal, we next present two final transformations that bring the resulting program into a required form.

 The magic sets transformation can introduce rules such as \eqref{ex:mgc:S-R:2} and \eqref{ex:mgc:f:3} containing relational atoms with function symbols in the body.
-The chase variant from Section~\ref{sec:preliminaries} cannot process such rules, so we next show how to remove the constants and function symbols from the rule bodies.
+The chase variant from Section~\ref{sec:so-dependencies:chase} cannot process such rules, so we next show how to remove the constants and function symbols from the rule bodies.
 Intuitively, for each $n$-ary function symbol $f$, we introduce a fresh $n+1$-ary predicate $\fnpred{f}$, and we introduce rules that, for each relevant ground term $f(\vec t)$, ensure that $\fnpred{f}$ associates $\vec t$ with $f(\vec t)$.
 This allows us to rewrite references to the functional terms in the rule bodies as references to atoms with the $\fnpred{f}$ predicate.
 This is formalised in Definition~\ref{def:defun}.

 \begin{definition} Program $\defun{P}$ is obtained from a program $P$ by exhaustively applying each of the following steps in the following sequence. \begin{enumerate} \item In the body of each rule, replace each occurrence of a constant $c$ with a fresh variable $z_c$ unique for $c$, add the atom ${\fnpred{c}(z_c)}$ to the body, and add the rule ${\fnpred{c}(c) \leftarrow}$.